unalfaruk/IntroductionToEmbeddedSystem/README.md

-/* Add Author and Project Details here */
+# Introduction to Embedded Systems Software and Development Environments

+#### Assesment - 1

-These files are for the first assesment of the embedded programming course on Coursera.
+This repo contains .c and .h files for the assesment about arrays.

+##### A. Faruk UNAL